 In Salón Nº 3 it’s all about the ingredients—and Uruguay has got GREAT ingredients.
 Cooking with a minimum of intervention, Salón Nº 3 showcases local meat, seafood, fish—caught by hobbyists who call Gonzalo to offer what they just hooked—, locally-milled grains, organic vegetables and honey and olive oil from the nearby sierras.

 The vibe is informal—literally pull up one of the two chairs stationed in the huge kitchen for guests—and almost homely.
 If your home was an antique store styled by an internationally renowned vintage-chic designer.

-Since arriving, they have cooked meals at two local schools, teaching the children about good food, how to discern freshness, and to broaden their palates.
+Since arriving, they have cooked meals at three local schools, teaching the children about good food, how to discern freshness, and to broaden their palates.
 They invite parents to join the children for lunch (how come that’s not the norm, right?).
 One of the parents, the afore-mentioned designer invited them to host a weekly dinner event at his hotel throughout the winter of 2019.
 It was a huge hit and both parties really enjoyed the collaboration.
 So much so, that Aaron basically built a restaurant at the back of his antique store and invited the couple to start cooking there.
 How could they say no?

 What you should know

-There’s open air dining when the weather permits.
+Open air dining when the weather permits.

 They speak great English Paola doesn’t translate the menu though because she wants to have the opportunity to go over it with you personally in English.

 Open year round If you’ve read The Guru’Guay Guide to Uruguay you’ll know that this is not the norm on the Uruguay coast.

 Reserve by calling or send a WhatsApp message to Paola on +598 97 106 648